Four Cs of Writing

 Principle 2: Avoid redundant modifiers.
 (Ex. completely finish)

 Principle 3: Don’t Use No Negatives.
-(Ex. use "few" instead of "not many")
+(Ex. use "few"

-Avoid throat clearing modifiers (Ex. "really" or "I believe that")
+Avoid throat clearing modifiers (Ex. "really" or "I believe

 Coherence: